oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 [Lung cancer and prostate cancer are the most common among men](https://www.uicc.org/news/globocan-2020-new-global-cancer-data), together accounting for nearly one-third of all male cancers.

 ![Mens's Lung Cancer 2020](images/lungcancer.png =50%x* )

-### Objectives

-In this workshop, you will learn how to:
-* Provision Oracle Autonomous Database
-* Create and Train AI Vision Model of type Image Classification
-* Upload Image to Object storage and detect Breast/Lung Cancer with possiblity percentage
-* Develop Oracle Apex Application Front end for image uploading and viewing results

 ### Prerequisites (Optional)